Matched Betting The Cheltenham Festival Free Bets And Other Offers

 A big bank also helps if you have enough money to top up bookie accounts if funds win into the betting exchange or vice versa.
 You can top up funds where you need them.

 Make sure you have all the main bookie accounts open.
 Whether and how you mug bet in advance is a totally up to you.

 Personally, I set up some spreadsheet tabs for each individual race day.
 Below is an example of the first race bets offers and refunds available.
 (Some back odds are missing, I noted them elsewhere at the time).

 Column A, it didn’t take long to set up.
 As you can see, the spreadsheet just made it easy for me to see at a glance what horses I had covered where.

 Best Betting Exchanges for Cheltenham Festival Offers 2020

 For Betting Exchanges, I’d suggest considering using either or both:

 - Smarkets – Is only 2% commission (or 0% commission deal available to Profit Accumulator members )

-- Matchbook – Is 1.7% commission (if not running a 0% offer some users) and has event offers of its own
+- Matchbook – Is 1.7% commission (0% offer available for Profit Accumulator members) and has event offers of its own

 Top Tip: With fast-moving odds in the few minutes prior to race start Smarkets is useful because if you lay your bet at slightly higher odds than it is indicating when it matches lower it auto adjusts the stake so it’s a correct match.
 There is then no messing about with a partly matched bet.